tboulet/QRT-Data-Challenge-Football/README.md

 # QRT-Data-Challenge-Football
-Repository for the Data Challenge organized by QRT on match results prediction
+Repository for the Data Challenge organized by QRT on match results prediction.

+By Timothé Boulet and Théo Saulus, 2024, for the course "Apprentissage et génération par échantillonnage aléatoire" of Stéphane Mallat at ENS.

+This repository has limited maintenance and is not intended to be run by anyone else than the authors.
+The interest of this repository is rather :
+- to show the code we wrote for the challenge
+- to share the data visualizations we made (the ./data_vis_`x_name`.ipynb notebooks)
+- to share the report we wrote (the report.pdf file)

 ## Installation
 Clone the repo, do a venv, and install the requirements with the following command: